aplus-framework/helpers/README.md

 #### Return Values

-An associative array containing the simple keys as values
+An indexed array containing the simple keys as values

 #### Examples